 In Masques dogons (1938), Marcel Griaule introduces a very precise ethnographic typology.

-Favoured research subject, the Dogon mask plays a role in laying the foundations of this specific ethnological practice.
-35 Dogon masks recall the classification proposed in his book.
+A popular research subject, the Dogon mask plays an important role in laying down the foundations of the ethnologic discipline.
+35 Dogon masks recall the classification that structures his book.

 Third part: vessels of the sacred, collection items

 Along with scientific endeavours and new field research missions, the fascination for Dogon objects and sculptures is increasing.
-Collectors are not only seeking statuary Dogon objects, but also unique objects.
+Collectors are not only interested in Dogon statuary, but also in unique objects.
 A 35-minutes montage of excerpts from Jean Rouch’s Dama d’Ambarra (1974) adds to the first part of this sequence.

-The 140 objects exposed in the last section reveal that Dogon sculptors tend to express the original myth when creating daily life objects and architectural components such as jewels, bronze and iron objects, pulleys, doors, locks, seats, headrests, animal sculptures, altars, arches, cups and plates.
+The 140 objects displayed in the last section reveal that Dogon sculptors tend to express the myth of the origins when creating everyday objects such as jewels, bronze and iron objects, pulleys, doors, locks, seats, headrests, animal sculptures, altars, arches, cups and plates.
 They evoke the same magical and theological subjects as the sculptures displayed in the first part.

-At the end of the itinerary, the Pillars of Togu Na, the “House of Words” –open-construction built at the centre of Dogon villages - lead to the musée du quai Branly’s Djennenke statue, essential masterpiece of Dogon area art.
+At the end of the itinerary, the Pillars of Togu Na, the “House of Words” –open-constructions built in the centre of the Dogon villages - leads to the musée du quai Branly’s Djennenke statue, a fundamental Dogon masterpiece.